 Some days, I feel like we can’t get anything done.
 We have appointments, or I have a meeting somewhere.
-Bug masters something really quickly, and I realize I am way off base, or he finds it impossible to grasp a concept and we get stuck on something.
-Sometimes the experiment takes longer than expected, the paint spills on the table and needs scrubbed, or we get lost on the way home from a field trip.
-Our day never seems to work out the same way I planned it on paper.
+Or one of my children finds it impossible to grasp a concept, so we get stuck on something.
+Maybe an experiment takes longer than expected, somebody spills a gallon of sweet tea on the kitchen floor (and everywhere else!), or we get lost on the way home from our field trip (I have to admit that I’m “directionally challenged”!).
+Some days just don’t go as planned!

 I get frustrated feeling like my “to do” list will never get done.
-I get grumpy with the kids, and lose my patience.
-Sometimes I get really annoyed at myself for not doing “better”.
-When I get really overwhelmed, I turn to the other Homeschooling Mommas in my life; they offered me this sage advice over the years on how to deal with homeschool scheduling woes and the frustrated feelings that come with them:
+I get grumpy with the kids and lose my patience.
+Sometimes I get really annoyed at myself for not doing “better.”
+When I get really overwhelmed, I remember the advice given to me by other homeschooling moms over the years for how to deal with scheduling woes and the frustrated feelings that come with them.

 Take a “time out” with a cup of coffee or tea and go to your room for a minute.
 Sometimes we need that peace to regroup our emotions and thoughts.
 Sometimes I call a trusted friend and vent.
 After that, I can let go of my frustrations and move on to the next thing that needs to be done.
 It’s not easy to let go, but if I don’t , then I’m stressed for the rest of the day and everyone is miserable because of it.

-I get incredibly frustrated for a few minutes, but then figure nothing is ever perfect, so, whatever.
-We work as hard as we can and check off all the stuff we’re supposed to do, even if it takes until 5pm.
-Find the grace that you deserve and allow yourself some imperfect days!
+I get incredibly frustrated for a few minutes, but then I figure nothing is ever perfect, so, whatever.
+We work as hard as we can and get as much done as we can, and that’s good enough!
+Give yourself the grace you deserve and allow yourself to have some imperfect days!

-When things don’t go as planned we just walk away and do something else.
-If I’m being fought every step of the way I try a different subject or sometimes I just say “Forget it, let’s go get ice cream!”
-I always remind myself that even if I spend 5 minutes on something, it’s still more 1:1 time than he was getting at school.
+When things don’t go as planned, sometimes we just walk away and do something else.
+If I’m being fought every step of the way, I try a different subject.
+Or sometimes I just say, “Forget it!
+Let’s go get ice cream!”
+I always remind myself that even if I spend 5 minutes on something, it’s still more one-on-one time than my kids would be getting at school.
 Small progress is still progress!

 Life still happens while we’re trying to do school.
-Things come up, errands have to be run, my husband get deployed, etc. You just do the best you can.
+Things come up, errands have to be run, there are family obligations to take care of, and so on.
+Just do the best you can.
 There are days when I feel overwhelmed, but mostly I just look at it as something everyone deals with.
 No one’s life is perfect.
-No homeschooled child gets everything done with a smile on their face and no mom always has a pristine house unless she has a maid (don’t I wish!).
+No homeschooled child gets everything done with a smile on his or her face all the time, and no mom always has a pristine house unless she has a maid.
+(Don’t I wish!!)
 Life happens.
 You can choose to be overwhelmed and fight it, or you can choose to accept it and roll along.

 Your kids are getting a CULTURAL education, which is just as important.
 You’re not ruining them for life.
 There are times when I freak out when I see what public schooled kids have covered and we haven’t, but then I think about all the things we cover that they never will.
 They know a little about a lot of things but never get to study things in depth.
 We have the time to explore.